Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 You may ask yourself, how quickly does your company place a purchase order?
 The purchase order cycle times are a crucial procurement KPI.
 It demonstrates the efficiency of the operation and procurement efforts of the company against other companies.

 By having a purchase order cycle times KPI, you can reduce the overall cost and productivity of the procurement functions.
-Additionally, the productivity of your staff can be further enhanced by reducing the cycle time of your purchase orders.
+The productivity of your staff can be further enhanced by reducing the cycle time of your purchase orders.

 To know if you are getting the best deal from the contract you have signed with your supplier, you must check if they are following all the terms of the contract.